pandosme/make_acap/README.md

 * Curl
 * OpenCV

-Detaile information can be found at https://axiscommunications.github.io/acap-documentation/
+Detailed information can be found at https://axiscommunications.github.io/acap-documentation/

 ## Prerequisites
-* One or more Axis Devices supporting the ACAP addons.
+* One or more Axis Devices supporting the ACAP addons
-* A PC that have Docker installed
+* A PC that has Docker installed
-* Knowldge in C programming (embedded development)
+* Knowledge in C programming (embedded development)
-* Knowldge in HTML, JavaScript and CSS for the ACAP user interface
+* Knowledge in HTML, JavaScript and CSS for the ACAP user interface

 # Template project description
 ## Directory structure
 ```
 .